EH1537/LinkedInEndorser/README.md

 Clone, point chrome browser to root folder with development mode on.

-This will create an icon on your browser extensin with a L, clicking this when on someone's page with auto endorse their skillz.
+This will create an icon on your browser extension with an L, clicking this when on someone's page with auto endorse their skillz.